ctfs/write-ups-2015/easyctf-2015/forensics/who-is-this-god/README.md

-# EasyCTF 2015 2015: who-is-this-god
+# EasyCTF 2015 2015: Who is this god?
+(175)

 **Category:** Forensics
-**Points:**
+**Points:** 175
 **Solves:**
 **Description:**

-> # Who is this god?
-(175)
->
->
-> My friend Mich uses this nice [tulip](<https://github.com/EasyCTF/easyctf-2015-writeups/files/tulip.png)> as her profile pic because she likes historical stuff.
+> My friend Mich uses this nice [tulip](https://github.com/EasyCTF/easyctf-2015-writeups/files/tulip.png) as her profile pic because she likes historical stuff.
 Did I mention that one of the EasyCTF developers worships her as a god?
 >
 >
 > Hint: A tulip a day keeps the economy away :)